glpi-project/doc/source/modules/configuration/notifications/template_example.rst

 Layout
 ------

-For now, we have only retrieved tags, but there is no formatting yet.
+For now, we have only retrieved tags but there is no formatting yet.

 Put in bold